 Recruitment resources mentioned throughout the guide can be accessed here.
 You can also find answers to a number of additional questions about recruiting and hiring.
-If you have additional questions, please contact your HR representative or Talent Acquistion and Recruitment.
+If you have additional questions, please contact your HR representative or Talent Acquisition and Recruitment.

 Advertising Plan (PDF): Descriptions of advertising options and template for planning.